RiversideRocks/ScraypiDocs/docs/index.md

 ## Ratelimiting

 There is not ratelimiting at the moment.
 However, responses are cached for 60 seconds.
 If you have a use case that needs this value lowered, please contact us.

+## Donations

+This is a free project.
+At the moment I don't have plans to add paid tiers.
+If you would like to donate, our Bitcoin and Monero wallets can be found [here](https://riverside.rocks/services).

 ## Credits